chainguard-dev/edu/content/chainguard/chainguard-images/recommended-practices/how-eol-software-accumulates-cves/index.md

 ## Vulnerability accumulation in EOL images

 To perform this analysis, Chainguard's researchers reviewed a set of software projects listed on [endoflife.date](https://endoflife.date/), a website that keeps track of when products are no longer supported.
 We matched these projects directly with their official Docker Hub images, finding 38 projects across 237 EOL version releases from 2020–2024.
-This included popular images such as Traefik, NGINX, Rust, and Python.
+This included popular images such as Traefik, nginx, Rust, and Python.
 Each version is the last within the project lifecycle right before the EOL date, representing the final updates to the project before it goes EOL.
 We then used [Grype](https://github.com/anchore/grype) to scan each release to determine where vulnerabilities are appearing in the projects.

 When scanning an image for vulnerabilities, our researchers would classify a vulnerability as being in one of three locations:

 - **Application:** The core software intended for execution, fulfilling the container's primary purpose.
-Think of images such as Traefik, Consul, or Nginx.
+Think of images such as Traefik, Consul, or nginx.
 - **Application dependencies:** Software or libraries the application requires to function and are dependent on the core application source code.
 For example, Traefik [depends on a TOML parser for Golang](https://github.com/traefik/traefik/blob/master/go.mod#L6C2-L6C28).
 - **Image components:** Additional packages or libraries included within the image, often influenced by the base image.
 For example, Traefik uses the base Alpine image and thus includes many of its packages.

 Within this dataset, the support lifespan for these projects was almost two years, with the median support duration being one year.
 By aggregating vulnerability counts in six-month intervals based on the EOL date, we calculated the average number of vulnerabilities per project.
 We noted these versions as the last version prior to the EOL date, representing the final updates for that project lifecycle.

-The number of vulnerabilities between older EOL versions and recently EOL versions drastically differ, as shown in the following diagram.
+The number of vulnerabilities between older EOL versions and recent EOL versions drastically differ, as shown in the following diagram.
 For example, the average number of vulnerabilities of an image that went EOL in early 2020 contained 2,065 by 2024, compared to images that reached EOL in 2024 containing 323 vulnerabilities.
 On average, this equates to an accumulation rate of 218 vulnerabilities every six months in EOL images.

 <center><img src="EOL_1.png" alt="Chart aggregating vulnerabilities every six months to depict the accumulation of vulnerabilities based on the application EOL date.
 As the chart moves right along the x-axis (meaning newer versions) the number of vulnerabilities decreases." style="width:950px;"></center>
 <br />